 I am an author, speaker, and international playgirl.
-My first book, Radical Self-Love: A Guide To Loving Yourself And Living Your Dreams, was published by Hay House, and became an instant #1 bestseller.
+My first book, Radical Self-Love: A Guide To Loving Yourself And Living Your Dreams, was published by Hay House, has been translated into four languages, and became an instant #1 bestseller.
 I’m writing my second book right now.

 I was inspired to do this work after living with depression and an eating disorder for a decade.
 When I was 23, I used a technique called tapping to rewire my brain.
 Life without depression is like that moment when The Wizard Of Oz flicks from black and white to technicolour: everything has so much more beauty and meaning.
 These days, my focus is on showing women how they can revolutionise their lives, just like I did.